romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is the best practice for updating self-hosted runners?
+Q: What is the best practice for updating self-hosted runners?
 <details><summary>Show the answer</summary><p>

 - **Implementing a regular update schedule to ensure runners have the latest features and security patches**